moladub/docker-on-aws/README.md

 Create an EC2 instance with your desired specifications, e.g., Amazon Linux AMI, t2.micro.
 Be sure to associate your SSH key pair with the instance during launch.

-### Step 3: SSH into the EC2 Instance
+### Step 3: SSH into the EC2 Instance (screenshot terminal output)

 Use the private key of your SSH key pair to securely connect to the EC2 instance.

 ```bash
 ssh -i <path-to-private-key> ec2-user@<instance-public-ip>
 ```
-### Step 4: Update Package Manager and
+### Step 4: Update Package Manager and install docker
 Update the package manager:
 ```
 sudo yum update -y
 ``````
-Install Docker for Linux Platform
+Install Docker for Linux Platform and screenshot output
 ``````
 sudo yum install docker -y
 ``````